-General recommendation no. 31 on the prevention of racial discrimination in the administration and functioning of the criminal justice system (2004)
+General Recommendation no. 31 on the prevention of racial discrimination in the administration and functioning of the criminal justice system (2004) A/60/18(Supp) p.
+98

 Strategies to be developed to prevent racial discrimination in the administration and functioning of the criminal justice system